deepanshs/mrinversion/docs/getting_started.rst

     (32, 625)

-Here, ``K`` is the :math:`32\times 625` kernel, where the 32 is the number of samples (sideband amplitudes), and 625 is the number of features (line-shapes) on the :math:`25 \times 25` `x`-`y` grid.
+Here, ``K`` is the :math:`32\times 625` kernel, where the 32 is the number of samples (sideband amplitudes), and 625 is the number of features (subspectra) on the :math:`25 \times 25` `x`-`y` grid.
 The argument `supersampling` is the supersampling factor.
 In a supersampling scheme, each grid cell is averaged over a :math:`n\times n` sub-grid, where :math:`n` is the supersampling factor.
 A supersampling factor of 1 is